sumithemmadi/dialogflow-php/README.md

   "BOTNAME": "bot-name"
 }
 ```
+- Or Rename `config.example.json` file with `config.json`.
+Open `config.json` with any text editor and change everything.

 1. <b>GOOGLE_APPLICATION_CREDENTIALS</b> : Replace `service-account-file.json` in above json with the [google account credentials](https://cloud.google.com/docs/authentication/production) file name downloaded from gcloud.
 > Note :- You should place your [Google Account Credentials](https://cloud.google.com/docs/authentication/production) file, `config json` and `dialogflow.php` in the root dictionary on your server.
 It's on you to ensure that [google account credentials](https://cloud.google.com/docs/authentication/production) file  and `config.json` file are  not accessible from the web!
 2. <b>DIALOGFLOW_SESSION_ID</b> : Replace `Dialogflow-session-id`